-Many commercial dog foods are high in copper: Some breeds (terriers and Dobermann pincher means terrier) cannot metabolize Copper, they may acquire Copper toxicosis which is related to the liver and excess copper accumulating in the organ because it is not metabolized.
-Dogs that continue commercial diet and do not get alternate treatment can die because too much copper in the system is toxic.ie.
+Many commercial dog foods are high in copper: Some breeds (terriers and Dobermann pincher mean terrier) cannot metabolize Copper, they may acquire Copper toxicosis which is related to the liver and excess copper accumulating in the organ because it is not metabolized.
+Dogs that continue the commercial diet and do not get alternate treatment can die because too much copper in the system is toxic.ie.
 Cereals which is high in copper is found in commercial foods as well as kibble(dry foods) are often used as a binder or filler.

 Tap water: The use of copper pipes may also add copper to the dog?s drinking water.

 Always give your pets filtered water, whether they are Terriers or not.

 Commercial Diets too low in protein, high in ash, phosphorus, fats and sugars (tooth plaque), also causing liver and Kidney damage.